haileyross/Waste-Audit-sp2021/README.md

 administration.
 DSG President **Tommy Hessel** and Treasurer **William Xie** gave us their time and a platform to obtain additional funding from the DSG Discretionary Fund.

-Thank you Duke University for your dedication to waste infrastructure improvement and transparency.

 Thank you Duke Students for your interest in our project and results.
 We love you.